What is disaster recovery (DR)?

 In addition to choosing a DR site and considering DR tiers, IT and business leaders must evaluate the best way to put their DR plan into action.
 This will depend on the IT environment and the technology the business chooses to support its DR strategy.

-Types of DR can vary, based on the IT infrastructure and assets that need protection as well as the method of backup and recovery the organization decides to use.
-Depending on the size and scope of the organization, it may have separate DR plans and implementation teams specific to departments such as data centers or networking.
-Major types of DR include:
+Types of disaster recovery can vary, based on the IT infrastructure and assets that need protection, as well as the method of backup and recovery the organization decides to use.
+Depending on the size and scope of the organization, it might have separate DR plans and response and resilience teams specific to different departments.

+- Data center disaster recovery.
 Organizations that house their own data centers must have a DR strategy that considers all the IT infrastructure within the data center as well as the physical facility.
-Backup to a failover site at a secondary data center or a colocation facility is often a large part of the plan (see "Disaster recovery sites" below).
-IT and business leaders should also document and make alternative arrangements for a wide range of facilities-related components including power systems, heating and cooling, fire safety and physical security.
+Backup to a failover site at a secondary data center or a colocation facility is often a large part of the plan.
+IT and business leaders should also document and make alternative arrangements for a wide range of facilities-related components, including power systems, heating and cooling, fire safety, and physical security.

-Network connectivity is essential for internal and external communication, data sharing and application access during a disaster.
+- Network disaster recovery.
+Network connectivity is essential for internal and external communication, data sharing, and application access during a disaster.
 A network DR strategy must provide a plan for restoring network services, especially in terms of access to backup sites and data.

-Virtualization enables DR by allowing organizations to replicate workloads in an alternate location or the cloud.
-The benefits of virtual DR include flexibility, ease of implementation, efficiency and speed.
-Virtualized workloads have a small IT footprint, replication can be done frequently, and failover can be initiated quickly.
-Several data protection vendors offer virtual backup and DR as a product.
+- Virtualized disaster recovery.
+Virtualization provides disaster recovery by letting organizations replicate workloads in an alternate location or the cloud.
+The benefits of virtual DR include flexibility, ease of deployment, efficiency and speed.
+Since virtualized workloads have a small IT footprint, replication can be done frequently, and failover can be initiated quickly.

-The widespread acceptance of cloud services allows organizations that traditionally used an alternate location for DR to be hosted in the cloud.
+- Cloud disaster recovery.
+The widespread acceptance of cloud services lets organizations, typically reliant on alternate or on-premises DR locations, host their disaster recovery in the cloud.
 Cloud DR goes beyond simple backup to the cloud.
 It requires an IT team to set up automatic failover of workloads to a public cloud platform in the event of a disruption.

-DRaaS is the commercially available version of cloud DR. In DRaaS, a third party provides replication and hosting of an organization's physical and virtual servers.
-The provider assumes responsibility for implementing the DR plan when a crisis arises, based on a service-level agreement.
+- Disaster recovery as a service (DRaaS).
+DRaaS is the commercially available version of cloud DR. In DRaaS, a third party provides replication and hosting of an organization's physical and virtual machines.
+The provider assumes responsibility for deploying the DR plan when a crisis arises, based on an SLA.

 Disaster recovery services and vendors

-Disaster recovery vendors can take many forms, as DR is more than just an IT issue.
-DR vendors include those selling backup and recovery software as well as those offering hosted or managed services.
-Because DR is also an element of organizational risk management, some vendors couple disaster recovery with other aspects of security planning, such as incident response and emergency planning.
-Options include:
+Disaster recovery providers can take many forms, as DR is more than just an IT issue, and business continuity affects the entire organization.
+DR vendors include those selling backup and recovery software, as well as those offering hosted or managed services.
+Because disaster recovery is also an element of organizational risk management, some vendors couple it with other aspects of security planning, such as incident response and emergency planning.

-- Add-on services from data center and colocation providers, and
+- Add-on services from data center and colocation providers.

-Choosing the best option for an organization will ultimately depend on top-level business continuity plans and data protection goals, and which option best meets those needs along with budgetary goals.
+Choosing the best option for an organization ultimately depends on top-level business continuity plans and data protection goals, as well as which option best meets those needs and budgetary goals.

-While some organizations may find it a challenge to invest in comprehensive disaster recovery planning, none can afford to ignore the concept when planning for long-term growth and sustainability.
-Additionally, if the worst were to happen, organizations that have prioritized DR will experience less downtime and be able to resume normal operations faster.
+While some organizations might find it challenging to invest in comprehensive disaster recovery planning, none can afford to ignore the concept when planning for long-term growth and sustainability.
+In addition, if the worst were to happen, organizations that have prioritized DR would experience less downtime and be able to resume normal operations faster.